+Why view the world through the lens of women?
 Women make up half of the global population and focusing on gender parity helps elevate the need for focusing on diversity in all aspects of our work.
+In addition, we know that women view security differently.
 By embracing this reality we broaden our scope as practitioners to include concerns that range from health and personal safety to the environment, economics, technology, and other issues.